JIAQI13/minesweeper-redux/README.md

 - using eslint for customized rules: npm run lint:fix

 ## 4. Complexity of functions that display a cell

+- building a board with 16\*16 cells holding an object of its property
+- display the cell with custome UI
+- make sure the right part of cell is shown on click

 ## 5. How you are storing data in redux